sourcey/sourcey.com/source/2015-06-18-beautiful-android-login-and-signup-screens-with-material-design.md

         if (requestCode == REQUEST_SIGNUP) {
             if (resultCode == RESULT_OK) {

+                // TODO: Implement successful signup logic here
-                // If the user signs up successfully we can log them in automatically this.finish();
+                // By default we just finish the Activity and log them in automatically this.finish();
             }
         }
+    }

+    @Override
+    public void onBackPressed() {
+        // disable going back to the MainActivity moveTaskToBack(true);
     }

     public void onLoginSuccess() {